Here’s some other stuff about the game that is handy to know:

 On each character’s ATTRIBUTES screen is a green progress bar that shows your EXPERIENCE POINTS (XP) and your progress toward the next level.
 When a character has reached the XP required for the next level, they can level up the next time they return to town.
 You will be notified of this via the MONTHLY NEWS window and you will see the icon shown here in the upper-left corner of the screen.
 Select that icon to begin the level up process.
 At any time during the upgrade process, if you want to view your character’s attributes, inventory, abilities or skills, just tap on the character’s portrait to bring that info up.

 Each time you level up, you are granted 1 attribute point and either 1 ability point plus 1 skill point, or 2 skill points, depending on your class and whether it is an even or odd level (refer to the Class subject of the Building your Character section of this guide).
 You may choose to bank any points and spend them at a later time, but the LEVEL UP icon will always appear in town whenever you or your hirelings have points to spend.
+You may want to bank ability points at higher levels because upgrading abilities costs more than one point (see the Abilities section for more info).

 NOTE: In the Free-to-Play version of the game, you may not level a character up beyond level 4.
 You may continue playing, but any XP that would have normally been earned will be tossed away and you will stay at level 4.
 If you purchase the game, normal assignment of XP will continue.
 However, you will not receive any XP’s that were previously tossed out.